 As with any divorce, it is almost impossible to determine a total cost because each case is different.
 However, with a no-blame culture in place, it is hoped more constructive discussions will lead to better and less expensive outcomes.
 As ever though, it will come down to the personalities of the spouses and the specifics of their case.

-In what circumstances might a no-fault divorce be inadvisable?
+When might a no-fault divorce be inadvisable?

 Although you might want to separate from your spouse, divorce can have far reaching implications upon which, ideally, you should take legal advice before acting.